SausageLion/jupyterhub-comments/README.md

 pip install jupyterhub_comments
 ```

-To share comments between users, provide `JUPYTERHUB_COMMENTS_DB_PATH` environment variable with directory where comments.db file should be stored.
-By default comments are stored in directory where extension is installed, which could be different for different users
+To enable comment sharing among users, set the JUPYTERHUB_COMMENTS_DB_PATH environment variable to specify the directory where the comments.db file should be stored.
+By default, the comments are saved in the directory where the extension is installed, which may vary between users or be non-writable if the extension is installed globally, thus preventing comment sharing.

+Ensure that Jupyter users have read, write, and execute permissions for the directory where the comments.db file is located, and read and write permissions for the file itself.

+The library will attempt to configure these permissions automatically by creating the specified directory from JUPYTERHUB_COMMENTS_DB_PATH with 775 permissions for the current user and the jupyterhub-users group, and setting 664 permissions on the comments.db file.
+You can change the default jupyterhub-users group by using the JUPYTERHUB_COMMENTS_DB_GROUP environment variable.

 ## Uninstall